tomaslaz/Grand_Cannonical_Potential/README.md

-# Grand Canonical Ensemble (Grand C)
+# Grand Canonical Analysis Toolkit (GCAT)

 The work is based on the methodology developed in the following papers:

-Usage: GrandC.py input_data.csv
+Usage: GCAT.py input_data.csv

 Options:
   -h, --help          show this help message and exit